dangtuanhuy/assembla-to-jira-migration/README.md

 * Performance - The cloud server is MUCH slower than the hosted server, meaning that when imported long lists of tickets or whatever extreme patience is required.
 * Stability - The hosted server generally works flawlessy and completes after the first run whereas the cloud server occasionally times out or returns a server error.
 For example, importing attachments.
 * Users - When creating users the hosted server will automatically set activated to true, whereas the cloud server will NOT.
+In addition, the server can take too long causing the connection to timeout, meaning that you have to keep re-running the script until all of the user are created.
+* Reporter - The hosted server will allow you to set the reporter when creating issues while the cloud server will NOT.
 * Ranking - The hosted server will allow you to set the issue rank when creating issues while the cloud server will NOT.
 * Comments - The hosted server will allow original comment authors to import comments while cloud server will NOT.
 * Attachments - The cloud server is [problematic](https://community.developer.atlassian.com/t/401-unauthorized/9540), and certain extra actions must be taken.